guardian/frontend/docs/06-features-and-components/04-The-Interactive-Librarian/02-interactive-migration.md

 - For articles greater than 5 years old, we will press everything by default.
 - For articles less than 5 years old, The Visuals team will provide a list of interactives that will not be pressed, everything else will be pressed.

-If issues are found with a migrated interactive then we have the the option to fix in one of three different ways:
+If issues are found with a migrated interactive then we have the option to fix in one of three different ways:
 1. Pressing the piece
 2. Visuals team fixing the piece
 3. Dotcom adding support to the platform